energyprinciples/energyprinciples.github.io/_efficiency/001-lighting.md

 # Common questions

-## Are LEDs worth it?
+## Are LEDs worth installing?

-LEDs are an excellent energy efficient form of lighting and they can look great visually as well as earning you environmental brownie-points.
+LEDs are an excellent energy efficient form of lighting.
+They can look great visually as well as earning you environmental brownie-points.

 In reality, it is only economically worth changing your current lighting for LEDs if you use your lighting sufficiently.
 If you don't use your lighting that regularly you may not see a return on investment for a very long time.